ismailfaruqi/tech-choices/README.md

 ### 14: Hypervisor: KVM

 Although there are many excellent supervisors out there, I really like KVM.
 It is free and easy to setup.
+It is also the base for more complicated setup such as Proxmox or Openstack.

 ### 15: Relational Databases: MySQL